syncfusion-content/windowsforms-docs/WindowsForms/Classic/DataBoundGrid/Foreign-Key-Columns-Shows-One-Value-but-Saves-Another.md

 documentation: ug
 ---

-# Windows Forms DataBoundGrid xptoolbar Control
+# Windows Forms DataBoundGrid xp toolbar Control

 Very often a table will have a column that displays an ID key defined in another table.
 In your grid, you may like to have this foreign key mapped to some meaningful value, which is referenced from a different column in this other table.
 The key column in the foreign table is referred as ValueMember and the meaningful column is referred as DisplayMember.